merely-useful/py-rse/index.md

 ## Summary {#bash-basics-summary}

-The original Unix shell was created in 1971, and will soon celebrate its fiftieth anniversary.
+The original Unix shell is celebrating its fiftieth anniversary.
 Its commands may be cryptic,
 but few programs have remained in daily use for so long.
 The next chapter will explore how we can use the tools it gives us